Planning & Designing Your Custom Hot Air Balloon

 Build Options - Complete, Kit-Built, or Plans

-We offer the option of sharing the construction labor with helpers at our shop in Elverson, PA (i.e. "balloon camp" style), so we're open to suggestions if that's an approach you'd like to consider.
+We offer the option of sharing the construction labor with helpers at our shop (i.e. "balloon camp" style), so we're open to suggestions if that's an approach you'd like to consider.
 We can also travel to your location to help on-scene if you've got a suitable workspace and the timing is right.

 To begin with, what is the preferred envelope style that you might want?
 A design that is similar in appearance to one of the mainstream manufacturers' models might serve as a reasonable starting point - but feel free to customize to your heart's extent.
 We can certainly build to match any style of envelope that's out there, but we specialize in new designs of all varieties.
 You cook it up, and we can probably make it happen - even if it's very unique, a little oddball, or even close to full-blown crazy.
 Check out the 3-gore design below!